ElektraInitiative/libelektra/doc/contrib/recording.md

 - dir
 - system
 - user
-- spec (?)
+- spec

 ## Storage of the Session Diff

-The session diff is persisted in the respective namespace under `/record/session`.
+The session diff is persisted in the respective namespace under `/elektra/record/session`.
-I.e. all keys in the diff of the `system` namespace are under `system:/record/session`.
+I.e. all keys in the diff of the `system` namespace are under `system:/elektra/record/session`.
-Why not under `/elektra/record`?
-Because then the whole session would be loaded everytime KDB is initialized.
-This would cause too much memory overhead when recording is paused.

 The recording plugin needs its own KDB instance to store the session diff within Elektra.
 For concurrency and performance reasons, the storage should be a separately mounted file under each namespace.
-This means we need to provide default mountpoints for the
+This means we provide default mountpoints for the

+- `dir:/elektra/record/session`,
-- `dir:/record/session`,
+- `system:/elektra/record/session`,
-- `system:/record/session` and
+- `spec:/elektra/record/session` and
-- `user:/record/session`
+- `user:/elektra/record/session`
   keys.

 The following list describes some important keys: